common-voice/cv-datasheets/templates/scs/en.md

 ### Gender

-Self-declared gender information, frequency refers to the number of clips annotated with this gender.
+Self-declared gender information, percentage refers to the number of clips annotated with this gender.

 <!-- {{GENDER_TABLE}} -->
 <!-- @ AUTOMATICALLY GENERATED @ -->